-SUBJECT: WASTE & STREET CLEANSING CONTRACT
+SUBJECT: WASTE & STREET CLEANSING SAVINGS

-BUDGET PROPOSALS
+PROPOSALS

-SUMMARY: The following report outlines proposed budget savings, incomes, and growth options for the financial year 23/24 for the Waste & Street Cleansing Contract.
-The report proposes the council seeks to negotiate a contract saving of £200K, looks to rationalise the overall number of street litter bins, increases to the bulky waste and garden waste fees and a budget growth item to restructure the Waste Team.
+SUMMARY: The following report provides a briefing on proposed budget savings and income generation for the financial year 23/24 from the Waste & Street Cleansing Contract.
+This proposes that the council seeks to negotiate a contract saving of £200K, looks to rationalise the overall number of street litter bins and increases to the bulky waste collection and garden waste fees.